Beginners

 The

-Secret Life of Real Estate and Banking, Phillip J Anderson
+Secret Life of Real Estate and Banking,

-Phil spent many years researching and writing about the real estate
+Phil spent many years researching and

-market in the US, covering property transactions and cycles since 1800.
+the US, covering property transactions and

-Phil took all his research and lecture notes and published them in this
+Phil took all his research and lecture

-book that provides great insight into the property cycles, and the
+provides great insight into the property

-underlying reason why property prices move in cycles of between 17 and
+property prices move in cycles of between

-21 years.
 A recommended read.

 See more details here.